-So far in our “New Year, New Challenges” blog series, we’ve taken a look at the trends our clients are set to encounter in the Automotive Aftermarket, Information Technology, and HVAC industries.
-This week, we continue by highlighting some of the major Building Material trends, challenges, and opportunities coming for us in 2019.
+We’re back with another installment of our “New Year, New Challenges” blog series, in which we take a look at the trends our clients are set to encounter in the Automotive Aftermarket, Information Technology, and HVAC industries.
+This week, we continue by highlighting some of the major Building Material trends, challenges, and opportunities coming for us in 2021.

 Much like it has in the HVAC space, the Green Revolution is making noise in the world of building materials, and is poised for some big gains in the coming years.
 As awareness and acceptance of humanity’s impact on climate change continues to grow, people are beginning to look for ways to reduce their own carbon footprint.
 This translates into an increased demand in green technology and materials that are both environmentally responsible and energy efficient.